Eva Ionesco: Legal disputes

 Since the time in which her mother lost custody of her for repeatedly photographing or allowing Ionesco to be photographed by others completely nude, Ionesco has been engaged in protracted court battles with her mother to censor and reclaim the images taken of her as a child.

 She tried three times to sue her mother for emotional distress, and the trial is still going on through various courts in France.
 In 1998 the French police confiscated from her mother's apartment hundreds of photographs in which she appears at the age of five in suggestive poses and in complete nudity.

 In 2012 Eva sued her mother for taking pornographic photos of her as a child.
 Although much of her claim was denied, she did receive some compensation.

 Personal life

-In 1995 Ionesco gave birth to a son, actor Lukas Ionesco.
+Ionesco has a son, Lukas Ionesco, born in 1995.

-Ionesco has been married to author Simon Liberati since 2013.
+Since 2013, she has been married to writer and journalist Simon Liberati.